Frequently asked questions about dolphitech and our products

 The dolphicam2 software offers a range of different display configurations, providing various combinations of A- B- and C-scans, as well as our 3D visualisation window.
 These layouts have been tailored to best suit the data being generated.
 Users can also manipulate the certain displays such as the gates, color palettes and measurement tools on the screen.

-The dolphicam2 is IP66 rated, which means it can withstand powerful dust and water jets, however, it should not be fully submerged underwater.
-It is safe to immerse the front face of the TRM in few millimetres of water for a water-coupled inspection.
+The dolphicam2 Blackbox and TRM are IP66 rated, which means they can withstand powerful dust and water jets, however should not be fully submerged underwater.
+It’s safe to immerse the front face of the TRM in few millimetres of water for a water-coupled inspection.

 The dolphicam2 platform provides straight beam inspection with unparalleled resolution.